Tech-in-Schools-Inititaitive/Midjourney-Display-Prompt-Gallery-Vercel/README.md

 5. Paste this URL into a new browser tab and select your server.
 6. Click 'Authorize', and your bot should now be in your server.

+Obtain OpenAI API Key 🗝️
+To get your OpenAI API Key, follow the steps below:

+1. Create an account or log in to your existing account on OpenAI.
+2. Navigate to the API section in the dashboard.
+3. Here you will find your API Key.
+Be careful to keep this secret.

+Now that you have your OpenAI API Key, you can use it in your .env file.

 ### Step 4️⃣: Environment Variables 🌍